GospelSounders/adventhymnals/content/03.church-hymnal/03.101-200/04.131-140/05.The-Day-of-Resurrection/docs.md

 ---
+title: |
-title: 135.
-The Day of Resurrection
+    135. The Day of Resurrection - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 135.
+The Day of Resurrection.
+The day of resurrection'  Earth, tell it out abroad'  The passover of gladness,  The passover of God.
+From death to life eternal,  From this world to the sky,  Our Christ hath brought us over,  With hymns of victory.
+    keywords:  |
-    keywords: Church Hymnal, The Day of Resurrection, The day of resurrection,
+        Church Hymnal 1941, adventhymnals, advent hymnals, The Day of Resurrection, The day of resurrection.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 135. THE DAY OF RESURRECTION
+####  Church Hymnal 1941,

 ```txt

 1.
 The day of resurrection'
 Earth, tell it out abroad'